FOSSEE/st-scripts/basic-data-type/script.rst

   num_list

 Items enclosed in square brackets separated by comma constitutes a list.

 Lists can store data of any type in them.

 We can have a list something like ::

  var_list = [1, 1.2, [1,2]]
  var_list

+.. #[Puneeth: some continuity, when jumping to strings?]

 Now we will have a look at strings

 type ::